Julie-nguyen5960/creative_coding_blog/posts/sixth-week.md

 **1. use either three.js, p5.js, or some other library, to implement a simple shader in your blog.**

 **2. choose which text you would like to respond to for your AT2.**

+ - "Information and thinking" by Michel Serres

 **a. pick three passages from the text that speak to you the loudest**

+- "

 **b. pick at least two techniques we have covered over the course of this unit:**